jorgego11/ibp-installation/azure/README.md

   https://github.com/kubernetes/ingress-nginx/blob/nginx-0.30.0/deploy/static/mandatory.yaml#L227

 * This enables the SSL Passthrough feature, which is disabled by default.
 This is required to enable passthrough backends in Ingress objects.
-Now, lets apply the yaml file,  run:
+Now, lets apply the yaml file that creates an ingress controller, run:

       kubectl apply -f mandatory.yaml